ZcashFoundation/zcash-fpga/README.md

 The work in this repo is the result of a Zcash foundation grant to develop open-source FPGA code that can be used to accelerate various aspects of the network.
 **An Architecture document is [here](zcash_fpga_design_doc_v1.1.x.pdf)**.

-While mainly developed for Equihash and the secp256k1 and bls12-381 curves, the code used in this repo can also be applied with minimum modification to other curves.
+While mainly developed for Equihash and the secp256k1 and bls12-381 curves, the code (ip_cores) used in this repo can also be applied to other curves by changing parameters / minimum modification to equations.

-** Currently still a work in progress
+# Getting started

+The architecture document has instructions for building an AWS image or simulating the top level design.
+The easiest way is to add all .sv and .xci files to a new Vivado project, and then set the top level _tb.sv file to the module you want to test.

 # Repo folder structure

 Each top level folder is explained below.
 Inside each folder is source code written in systemverilog, and most blocks have a standalone self-checking testbench.

-## aws
+## AWS

-This contains the top / project files for building on a AWS (Amazon FPGA VU9P w/ 64GB DDR4).
+This contains the top / project files for building on a AWS F1 instance (Amazon FPGA VU9P w/ 64GB DDR4).

 * This contains the zcash_fpga library (aws/cl_zcash/software/runtime/zcash_fpga.hpp) that can be used to interface with the FPGA over PCIe.
 * Instructions on how to build are in the architecture document.